StephenEkaputra/SortKD/README.md

 # Acknowledgement

-- Thanks for CRD and ReviewKD.
-We build this library based on the [CRD's codebase](https://github.com/HobbitLong/RepDistiller) and the [ReviewKD's codebase](https://github.com/dvlab-research/ReviewKD).

-- Thanks Yiyu Qiu and Yi Shi for the code contribution during their internship in MEGVII Technology.

-- Thanks Xin Jin for the discussion about DKD.
+This work is based on mdistiller.
+Sincere gratitude to the contributors of mdistiller, CTKD, and LSKD for their distinguished efforts.